arjun-rao/ANN-FaceRecog/README.md

 # ANN-FaceRecog
-Face recognition on ORL Dataset
+Face recognition on ORL Dataset & Yale Faces using DNN with PCA